software-trizzey/djazzy-vscode/README.md

 ## Pricing 🤑

 Djangoly is currently available for free as part of our Beta program.
-During this period, all features are accessible to all users at no cost.
+During this period, all features are accessible to all users at no cost, with a daily limit of 200 N+1 query validations per API key.
 We greatly appreciate your feedback and participation in helping us improve the extension.

-As we move towards a full release, we plan to introduce a paid subscription model.
+As we move towards a full release, we plan to introduce a paid subscription model, which may include higher or unlimited daily validation limits.
 Beta users will be given advance notice of any changes to our pricing structure and may be eligible for special offers.

 ## Feedback ✍️